 The Education Council is composed of seven voting members representing all academic programs.
-It meets twice monthly on Thursdays to consider policy issues and to review petitions that students submit for exceptions to school policy.
-To request an exception, the following steps should be taken:
+It meets twice monthly on Thursdays to consider policy issues and to review petitions that students

 Procedure for petitioning Education Council

 - Put in writing to the Registrar the nature of the request and the reasons an exception to policy is in order.
 The petition should be clear, specific, and concise.
 Students who wish to submit the petition via email must use their My.Pacifica email address and note "Petition" in the subject line of the email. - If the petition is based on medical issues, please provide details about the medical situation or condition and its impact. - Petitions should be directed to the Registrar and copied to the Program Chair or Dissertation Chair. - For petitions to be considered for next scheduled meeting, they must be received no later than 4:00 pm on Tuesday of the week Education Council meets. - If appealing an academic disqualification, the student has one week from the date of notice of disqualification is received to submit a written appeal to the Education Council.